amoosa99/dfam_te_search/README.md

 Accessing the Search Tool

-1. Open a web browser and navigate to 'localhost:80/dfam_te_search/search.html'
+1. Open a web browser and navigate to:

+	'localhost:80/dfam_te_search-1.1/search.html'

 2. Searches can now be done by element type, element family, or sequence.
    Beginning to type an element type or family will return an autocomplete